kaanalsoy43/flexium/README.md

 ## Requirements
 - XAMPP
-- A little bit of knowledge
+- a Little bit of Knowledge about MySQL and XAMPP
-- Translate to turkish if u dont know turkish language.
+- [FOR PANEL] Turkish Language Knowledge (You can translate it too)

 > [!WARNING]
 > Since it's illegal to publish, Here you can Decode this Base64 code from any Base64 Decoder:<br>